MighTy-Weaver/SMD4RAC_Detection/README.md

 ## 2. Environment Setup

-Experiments are conducted under Linux with Anaconda (Python 3.9) as the developing environment.
+All experiments were conducted under Linux CentOS system with Anaconda (Python 3.9) as the developing environment.

 Use the following pip command to install all the required packages: